sirasitxp/sirasit-s-wiki/Dcoker.md

 ## Docker ignore
 The .dockerignore file is very similar to the .gitignore file in that it allows you to specify a list of files or directories that Docker is to ignore during the build process.
 This can come in really handy in certain instances.

+# FAQ
+## What is "COPY . ."
+"."
+Simply means current working directory, so it means copy files from current directory to current directory.